dzhunkoffski/esp8266_multisensor/README.md

 Command/message | Definition
 ------------ | -------------
-/start | start conevrsation with MultisensorBot /temperature | multisensor reads temperature from the DHT11 and send it /humidity | multisensor reads humidity from the DHT11 and send it ALERT!!!
+/start | start conevrsation with MultisensorBot /temperature | multisensor reads temperature from the DHT11 and sends it /humidity | multisensor reads humidity from the DHT11 and sends it ALERT!!!
 Motion detected!!! | HC-SR501's digital output sends a signal to the board, equal infrared radiation in the sensor's field of view
 Failed to read from DHT sensor!!! | readTemperature() or readHumidity() returns NaN value